FastVPSEestiOu/nginx-extended-statistics-path/README.md

 samedomain.com				22			2			8713
 ```

+Field in statistics:
+* Requests is total count of requests served by nginx for certain vhosts.
+* Active time is total time which nginx use for serving this vhosts.
+I think, it's very strange metric, use with care.
+* Traf is total traffic for this vhost.

 FAQ:

-1) Could you provide version for newest nginx release?
+* Could you provide version for newest nginx release?
 Sorry, we can't.
 Please take a look on fork button.
-2) This patch is tested deeply?
+* This patch is tested deeply?
 Yes, this patch work few years on 2 heavy loaded servers with thousands of vhosts without any problems.
-3) What is requests/active_time and traf?
-Requests is total count of requests served by nginx for certain vhosts.
-Active time is total time which nginx use for serving this vhosts.
-Traf - total traffic for this vhost.
+* What is requests/active_time and traf?

 Optional, don't needed for you if u don't knew what is it